JasonDahl/de_zoomcamp_hw/dehw_01_docker_sql/README.md

 #### Querying the database

-We can query the database using PGAdmin, rinning on localhost:8080 To run Postgres and pgAdmin together, create a network:
+We can query the database using PGAdmin, running on localhost:8080 To run Postgres and pgAdmin together, create a network:
 ```bash
 docker network create pg-network